 Assessment of assurance level of data

-Based on the above, it was not possible to conclude that the financial data submitted by Government Agencies and extractives companies, included in this report was based on data subject to audits that were performed in accordance with international standards.
+Based on the above, it was not possible to conclude that the financial data submitted by government agencies and extractives companies included in this report was based on data subject to audits that were performed in accordance with international standards.
+(No, some extractives company data were audited).

 Reconciliation of Cash Flows